prncss-xyz/zustand-optics/README.md

 const value = useStore.get(focus);
 ```

 Returns the value of the focus.
-(Will retrun an array if focus is a traversable).
+(Will return an array if focus is a traversable).

 #### set